PROFILE

 FOREIGN RELATIONS

-Eritrea is a member of the African Union (AU)
+Eritrea is a member of the Common Market of

-these countries became strained as a result of
+became strained as a result of the 2001

 dissidents and others, the closure of the